iAbhishek91/google-cloud/Services/NW-01-VPC.md

 **VPC are just like routing tables, which allow routing(forward traffic) b/w one instance to another with in the same network or across sub networks and between GCP zones without any external IP address**.
 No need to manage a routing table or a router, those are managed by GCP.

+> Note: VPC is software defined network, no hardware are used to create these networks.

 ## Features

 - control ingress and egress traffic.